A water fountain with the Radcliffe Observatory Tower behind

 Referees

-Three overall, academic preferred
+Three overall, academic essential

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

-References should generally be academic.
+References should be academic.
 Professional references are acceptable but limited in what they can demonstrate about academic ability; you should submit no more than one such reference.

 Your references will support your academic ability, your relevant background knowledge and language skills, and overall suitability for your chosen programme of study.